not-mxgenta/CodingForTheArts-GroupProject/README.txt

 more details on the design can be and creation can be found on the Miro Board Link located at the top of the README.

 AESTHETIC DIMENSIONS

 We kept the communication flowing pretty smoothly throughout the project.
 If something was unclear—like what size the tiles were supposed to be—we'd just ask and figure it out.

-For the most part, the game development went like Freddie helping out wherever he could to make Emily's life a bit easier, since she had a lot on her plate already.
+For the most part, the game development went like Freddie helping out wherever he could to make Emily's life a bit easier, since they had alot on their plate already.